Excited Man Looking at Stock Charts

 • Fees: $0 per trade for stocks, ETFs, and options

-Robinhood is the easiest place for new investors to open a brokerage account and start investing.
+Robinhood is still the easiest place for new investors to open a brokerage account and start buying stocks — especially if you're doing it from your phone.

 7. Best for new traders: Moomoo